 Beloit College students are able to apply the knowledge and skills they gain in the classroom in a unique way by working as Mezzo Mentors.
 Mezzo Mentors create and run workshops on a variety of topics that challenge and enrich program participants and also help facilitate the Academic and Curricular Enhancement sessions at each Intermediate School.

-Applications for SMs, RCs, and the office assistant are due by April 30, 2019.
+Applications for Summer Mentors are due by April 30, 2021.